tpoisot/ms_abc_networks/ms/ms.md_m.md

 plant-herbivore interactions (XX networks), phage-bacteria networks (XX interactions), plant-dispersers interactions (XX networks), and host-parasite interactions (XX networks).
 Mutualistic and dispersers interactions come from the *WebOfLife* database.
-Phage-bacteria data are from @weitz_pin Host-parasite data are from @stanko_mdp.
+Phage-bacteria (which are functionally equivalent to host-parasitoid) data are from @flores_ssh.
+Host-parasite data are from
+@stanko_mdp.
 Plant-herbivore data are from @thebault_das.
 Each network was cleaned in the following way.
 First, species with no interactions (if any) were removed.
 Second, interactions strengths (if present) were removed.
-This yields adjancency matrices in which all species have at least one interaction.
+This yields adjacency matrices in which all species have at least one interaction.